 Get one-year access to quality instructional videos and thousand of pages of e-book marijuana content.
 Whether you’re a visual or reading learner, CTU gives you the tools necessary to understand cannabis fundamentals.

 Learn from experts in the business such as Ed Rosenthal, legendary grower and advocate.
 CTU students also get access to four of Ed Rosenthal’s books, which can be read on a laptop or a mobile device.

 Since 2009, CTU has been at the forefront of cannabis education as the first online marijuana college.
 As a member of the National Cannabis Industry Association (NCIA), CTU has the most renowned cannabis certification program and most graduates in the global industry.

 Having an issue with the program or have a question?
-Turn to CTU’s chat support available every single day of the week, 24 hours a day, so there’s no gap in your education.
+Turn to CTU’s chat support available every single day of the week.
 CTU alumni move on to work in various entry-level and advanced industry positions after completion.